themmyloluwaa/100DaysOfGrowth/readme.md

 - Today was my rest day and I wrote end to end test using cypress.io for four pages to model how users would use the UI service.
 I tested for form filling, text elements containing the correct text content, navigation, button event handling, etc.
 - Tomorrow, I would start off with solving the dungeon problem using BFS and arm myself with the knowledge of topological sort.

+### Day 44
+- Today, I learnt about the requests and webbrowser module in python.
+I also learnt about the logging module and the various log levels and how python handles them.
+- Today, I worked on two variations of the dungeon problem.
+One to find the shortest path in the dungeon leading to an exit and secondly to reconstruct the paths taken to the exit.
+The reconstruct path algorithm is a beautiful piece of engineering art by the way, really beautiful.
+- I also solved the find the least common ancestor problem on leetcode.
+Another beautiful problem where BFS really shines.
+- I setup a CI pipeline using github actions to automate the testing and code formating of the UI project i'm engaged on.